 Key Features

-- Kafka broker and consumer checks; curated panels for offsets/lag.
+- Kafka broker and consumer checks, curated panels for offsets/lag.

 - Data Streams visualizes service → topic → service flows.